 This revolving restaurant in the city's tallest tower will give you 360-degree views of Sydney!
-360 Bar and Dining offers the total date night experience with a fine dining menu, award-winning wines, and ever-changing views.
+Infinity at Sydney Tower offers the total date night experience with a fine dining menu, award-winning wines, and ever-changing views.
 Treat yourself!

 Not only are we lucky enough to enjoy bountiful blue seas in Sydney, but we're at no lack of luscious green spaces either!
-Enjoy harbour views at a picnic at the Royal Botanic Gardens, take a free guided walk, purchase cheap plants at the nursery, or just take a relaxing stroll.
+Enjoy harbour views at a picnic at the Royal Botanic Gardens, take a free guided walk, purchase cheap plants at the nursery, see an exhibition at The Calyx, ride the Choo Choo Express or just take a relaxing stroll.

-This pleasant 30-minute cross-water journey has been transporting Sydneysiders to the Northern Beaches since 1855.
+The pleasant 30-minute cross-water ferry journey from Circular Quay to Manly has been transporting Sydneysiders to the Northern Beaches since 1855.
 Operating day and night, 7 days a week, kids, in particular, will enjoy the thrilling experience of getting a seat at the boat's rear and waving goodbye to Circular Quay.
 Once you're in Manly, head to one of the wharf's many restaurants for lunch in the sunshine with harbour views.

-One of Sydney's most incredible features is her sparkling seas.
-On the well-worn Bondi to Coogee coastal walk path, you'll see the iconic, aforementioned Bondi Beach, walk through the breathtakingly beautiful Waverley Cemetary, discover the lesser-known but totally magical Gordon's Bay, and finish at the stunning cliffs of Coogee at Dolphin Point.
+One of Sydney's most incredible features is her sparkling seas, and the well-worn Bondi to Coogee coastal walk path offers up the iconic, aforementioned Bondi Beach, a walk through the breathtakingly beautiful Waverley Cemetary, discovery of the lesser-known but totally magical Gordon's Bay, and a finale at the stunning cliffs of Coogee at Dolphin Point.
 If you can, time your walk with the annual Sculptures By The Sea exhibition happening around the Bondi/Bronte cliffs, you'll get serious views, exercise AND a cultural hit.

 We just adore the gorgeous Centennial Parklands.
 What eastern suburbs-based family doesn't have memories of picnics, bike riding and duck feeding here?
 Sydney-siders are missing out if they haven't experienced riding a horse around the circuit.
-There are four riding schools at the park's equestrian centre so you're bound to find the perfect horse for you.
+There are four riding schools at the Centennial Park Equestrian Centre so you're bound to find the perfect horse for you.
 Whether it's a lesson, a pony ride for children or a romantic park ride escorted by a professional, this is the perfect way to explore the park like never before.

-It's a bustling, hectic, feast for the senses experience that willl delight kids and adults alike.
-Spend some time at this working fishing port and make sure you arrive with an appetite.
+It's a bustling, hectic, feast for the senses experience that willl delight kids and adults!
+Spend some time at Sydney Fish Markets, a working fishing port, and make sure you arrive with an appetite.
 Down at Pyrmont you will find wholesale and retail fish markets, plus a variety of indoor and outdoor seafood and Asian eateries, plus plenty of picnic tables right on the water to enjoy your 'catch of the day.'
 The fish and chips here are super fresh, fast and cheap.
 And if the kids are good, treat them to an ice-cream or some delicious chocolate dipped fruit.
 If you an early riser, why not join one of the behind the scenes tours, daily at 6.40am.